 - re-engagement email campaigns.

-What is more, you can always combine different types of content in one email to make sure your audience receives all the messages you want to share with them.
-For instance, you may add an event invitation to a digest or promote some additional products in a transactional email.
+What’s more, you can always combine different types of content in one email to make sure your audience receives all the messages you want to share with them.
+For instance, you may add an event invitation to a digest or promote additional products with transactional emails.

 Join the good side ― experience all the benefits of email marketing

 Indeed, a business that doesn’t take their email marketing strategy seriously is losing out on many business advantages, including powerful analytics data and sales!